 Gently pat and soothe a crying baby in the middle of the night to reassure them of your presence and lull them back to sleep.

-Many moms often ask what causes restless sleep?
+Many new parents often ask, what causes restless sleep?
 Shorter sleep cycles in newborns, among other factors, are usually to blame for tossing and turning.
-The problem resolves itself as your baby grows, but you may be able to speed up the process by following the tips outlined above.
+The problem resolves as your baby grows, but you may be able to help them adjust by following the tips outlined above.